micahp/finetuned-photo-gen/NEXT_STEPS_CONTINUATION.md

   - [x] Comprehensive test coverage for all credit operations

 ## ☁️ Phase 6.5: Nebius Integration
-- [ ] Flesh out tasks to add Nebius as a new training/generation provider.
+- [ ] Flesh out tasks to add Nebius as a new base generation provider.

 ## 🧹 Phase 7: Housekeeping